pingcap/docs-cn/migrate-from-csv-files-to-tidb.md

 # "local": Default backend.
 The local backend is recommended to import large volumes of data (1 TiB or more).
 During the import, the target TiDB cluster cannot provide any service.
 # "tidb": The "tidb" backend is recommended to import data less than 1 TiB.
 During the import, the target TiDB cluster can provide service normally.
 backend = "local"
 # Set the temporary storage directory for the sorted Key-Value files.
-The directory must be empty, and the storage space must be enough to hold the largest single table from the data source.
+The directory must be empty, and the storage space must be greater than the size of the dataset to be imported.
 For better import performance, it is recommended to use a directory different from `data-source-dir` and use flash storage, which can use I/O exclusively.
 sorted-kv-dir = "/mnt/ssd/sorted-kv-dir"

 [mydumper]